-After completing the FAFSA, you will need to check your SAP eligibility (Satisfactory Academic Progress) to determine if you are in good academic standing or whether you are on financial aid suspension.
+After completing the FAFSA, you will need to check your Satisfactory Academic Progress (SAP) eligibility to determine if you are in good academic standing or if you are on financial aid suspension.

-Unless you have completed both items below, your SAP status will NOT be available.
+Unless both items below are completed, your SAP status will NOT be available.

-- You have completed your FAFSA and Alamo Colleges has successfully received your FAFSA.
+- You have completed your FAFSA and Alamo Colleges has successfully received it

 What is Satisfactory Academic Progress (SAP)?

 Satisfactory Academic Progress is a federal requirement, and students must meet SAP to receive both federal & state financial aid.

 A student who is meeting SAP will have:

 - A 2.0 cumulative Grade Point Average or above

-- A sixty-seven percent (67%) cumulative completion rate between hours attempted & hours you have actually completed
+- A sixty-seven percent (67%) cumulative completion rate between hours attempted & hours actually completed

 - No more than ninety-nine (99) attempted hours of college level courses (excluding 30 hours of remedial courses)

 How does SAP affect my financial aid?

-Once a student is not meeting the SAP policy, they will be placed on financial aid suspension and no longer qualify for aid; including Federal Direct Loans.
+If a student is not meeting SAP, they will be placed on financial aid suspension and will no longer qualify for aid; including Federal Direct Loans.